openmainframeproject/feilong/doc/source/quickstart.rst

 * Configure sudo access for 'zvmsdk' user

-  The z/VM SDK Daemon relies on some privileged commands for the management of the z/VM host, so you need to grant the 'zvmsdk' user to run following commands with sudo without password:
+  The z/VM cloud connector Daemon relies on some privileged commands for the management of the z/VM host, so you need to grant the 'zvmsdk' user to run following commands with sudo without password:

   * /usr/sbin/vmcp